isbelevtsov/rsschool-devops-course-tasks/task_2/README.md

 - 2 Private subnets in separate Availability Zones
 - Internet Gateway for public subnet access
 - Route tables for intra-VPC and external access
-- Bastion EC2 instance in the public subnet
+- Bastion EC2 instance in the public subnet with predefined SSH key and custom instance profile with SSM access
-- Pablic EC2 instance in the public subnet
+- Public EC2 instance in the public subnet
 - Private EC2 instances in private subnets
 - Security Groups with descriptions and rule auditing
 - Network Access Lists for better subnet traffic control